Why Direct Injection Compressor Lubrication Is the Best Choice

 Sliding Vane Compressor Design and Operation

 A sliding vane compressor is a positive displacement compressor, meaning it decreases a volume of a gas, resulting in increased gas pressure.
-The sliding vane compressor consists of an external casing called a cylinder, the rotating element inside called the rotor, and sliding vanes.
+The sliding vane compressor consists of an external casing called a cylinder, the rotating element inside called the rotor and sliding vanes.
 The rotor is eccentrically located in the cylinder.
 The rotor has longitudinal slots that hold the vanes.
 As the rotor turns the vanes slide outward, due to centrifugal force, to reach the inner walls of the cylinder.
-The vanes will trap a pocket of gas as they pass by the compressor inlet.
+The vanes will trap a gas pocket as they pass by the compressor inlet.
 As the rotor continues to rotate, the volume of that pocket of gas is decreased due to the eccentricity of the rotor.
 The volume continues to be compressed until the leading vane reaches the discharge port, where the compressed gas is released.

 Why is Lubrication Necessary?

 The lubrication system serves multiple purposes in the operation of the sliding vane compressor:

 - Reduce friction.
 The moving parts in the compressor need to be lubricated to move freely without excess friction.

 - Provide cooling.
 The lubrication also provides a cooling effect inside the compressor to keep things from overheating due to constant movement and compressing gas.

 - Carry away debris.
 As the compressor operates the normal wear and tear of the machinery causes deposits to form, which the lubrication system flushes out.